 NASA Internship

-This past fall term I had the opportunity to complete an internship with NASA at the Kennedy Space Center in Florida.
+This past fall term I completed an internship with NASA at the Kennedy Space Center in Florida.
 The internship was 4 months long from August to December.
 I worked in a VR lab developing an immersive training simulation for the Atermis III mission.
 I learned a lot about software development and got to work with expensive and high-end technology systems.
 Overall, the internship was an extremely rewarding experience.

 Projects

 During my internship, I worked on two major projects.
-The first, was the ‘Forward Access Study on the IHab Gateway Module’ and the second was the ‘Collaborative Training Simulation’.
+The first, was the ‘Forward Access Study for the IHab Gateway Module’ and the second was the ‘Collaborative Training Simulation’.
 The Forward Access study was for a paying client engineering group interested in studying different methods for processing payloads.
-While the Collaborative Training Simulation was a general long term project seeking to provide NASA with a common set of technologies capable of immersive training for technicians, who are responsible for working with flight hardware.
+While the Collaborative Training Simulation was a general long term project seeking to provide NASA with a common set of technologies capable of immersive training for technicians.

 Forward Access Study